Fattest cat in the world 2022 and discussion

 But the smallest cat breed is not necessarily the smallest cat.
 I have not built a page on the smallest cat yet (March 2010) but there is a cat called “Pete” on the teacup cat page who is not much taller when crouching that the height of a cigarette packet.
 You can see him here: Teacup Cats.

-Actually the Guinness World Records people are (at March 2010) looking for the the smallest living cat in terms of length and the shortest living cat.
+Actually, the Guinness World Records people are (at March 2010) looking for the smallest living cat in terms of length and the shortest living cat.
 They are asking people to apply on behalf of their cat who has to be less than 15 inches long (as the current record holder is 15 inches long) and at least one year old.
 Applications must accompany:

 - Vet statement